Do you have a question about We Fight Any Claim? Perhaps you would like to know more about the claims process?

 Can I cancel my agreement and what do I have to pay?

-Yes.
-If you cancel within the first 14 days of signing your Letter of Engagement, you won't have to pay anything.
+Yes, your PPI check is free so you can cancel this whenever you like.
+If you appoint us to act as your representative and make a claim on your behalf, you can cancel within the first 14 days and you won't have to pay anything.
 If you cancel after 14 days but within 3 weeks (and before we tell you that you have a compensation offer and our fee becomes payable) or before we tell you that we're not going to progress your claim, you will have to pay up to a maximum of £100 + VAT for our time and costs.
 If you cancel after more than 3 weeks, we will not charge you more than £150+VAT unless your claim has been referred to the Claims Management Ombudsman Service.
 In this case, you will not have to pay more than £200+VAT.

 Will I be charged if my claim fails?

 What if I haven't got anut of the original documents?

 Don't let that hold you back.
 We can request relevant information under the Data Protection Act 2018.

 Typically, claims may take around 5 months for a settlement.
 Some can be resolved in around 8--12 weeks.
 Some can take significantly longer, especially if they are more complex, or have to be referred to the Financial Ombudsman Service.

 Will making a claim damage my credit file and stop me from obtaining finance in the future?

 Claiming will not leave any credit 'footprints' or have a negative impact on your credit file, now or in the future.